mikolalysenko/gl-modules/README.md

 ## Assumed knowledge

+* Proficiency with JavaScript
-* Basic understanding of JavaScript
+* Basic understanding of node.js and npm
 * Some familiarity with graphics concepts will be helpful

 # Outline